Breast Cancer Overview

 - Partial mastectomy or lumpectomy or segmental mastectomy

-- Complete breast removal-known as mastectomy where the affected breast is removed with surgery
+- Complete breast removal-known as mastectomy where the affected breast is removed with surgery is one of the most common breast cancer treatment.

 - Chemotherapy-Various chemotherapy drugs are used depending upon the stage and other risk factors.